equalitie/np1sec/doc/np1sec_tutorial.md

 ```
 A conversation created this way initially contains only one user in it, the caller of the `Room::create_conversation()` function.
 We can start sending encrypted messages into this conversation by calling the `Conversation::send_chat(const std::string& message)` function, but since we're the only ones in there, no one else would be able to decrypt those messages.
 Thus we need to _invite_ other users into the conversation.

-# Inviting others into Conversation
+# Inviting others into a Conversation
 When a user invokes `Room::connect`, a handshake with the other nodes connected to the server starts.
 Among other things, this handshake verifies that the connecting user possess a valid private and public cryptographic key pair.
 Once this is done, the library notifies us through the `user_joined` callback.
 ```c++
 virtual void RoomInterface::user_joined(const std::string& username, const PublicKey& public_key) = 0;